deephyper/tutorials/tutorials/03_HPS_for_DL/README.rst

     Be sure to work in a virtual environment where you can easily ``pip install`` new packages.
     This typically entails using either Anaconda, virtualenv, or Pipenv.

 Let's start by creating a new DeepHyper project workspace.
-This a directory where you will create search problem instances that are automatically installed and importable across your Python environment.
+This is a directory where you will create search problem instances that are automatically installed and importable across your Python environment.

 .. code-block:: console
     :caption: bash

-    $ deephyper start-project dh_project
+    deephyper start-project dh_project

 A new ``dh_project`` directory is created, containing the following files: